MasterScott/code-style/README.md

 ### Class names

-- Class names must be in `CamelCase`.
+- Class names must be in `PascalCase`.
 - Struct names must be in `lower_snake_case`.